Request an Extreme Risk Protection Order

 More info for Request an Extreme Risk Protection Order

 After a judge issues an ERPO, both you and the respondent have the right to ask the court to change or end the order at any time.
 If either party asks for this, the judge will have a hearing.
-If the respondent makes the request, the clerk’s office will tell you.
+If the respondent makes the request, the clerk’s office will inform you.
 The court also has to notify a petitioner 30 days before an order will expire.

 Renewing an order